noahcoleman42/noahcoleman42.github.io/_projects/1cnc-machine.md

   </div>
 </div>
 <br/>
-Here I'm building the machine's base using plywood and t-nuts to secure waseboard and parts in the future.
+Here I'm building the machine's base using plywood and t-nuts to secure wasteboard and parts in the future.

 <img src='/images/cnc-drawing-test1.jpg' alt='machine fails to draw spirals and decides to draw lines instead'>